intel/vscode-oneapi-devcloud-connector/README.md

 * Install VSCode 1.58.1 or later and install the [Remote-SSH extension.](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)

-* Create a oneAPI DevCloud account and [setup your SSH config file.](https://devcloud.intel.com/oneapi/documentation/connect-with-vscode)
+* Create a Intel® DevCloud account and [setup your SSH config file.](https://devcloud.intel.com/oneapi/documentation/connect-with-vscode)

 ### If you are behind an SSH proxy (Windows and Linux)